The Ultimate Guide to Menu Design

 Your menu, along with your restaurant’s interior design, are what communicate your restaurant’s brand to guests loud and clear.
 You need to make sure that the visual aesthetic of your menu corresponds to your restaurant’s image and what kind of dining experience you want your guests to have.

 According to a Gallup poll, the average guest only scans a menu for approximately 109 seconds.
 That means your menu has a little over one minute to make a great first impression.
 Assume you don’t have your guests’ undivided attention and design your menu to be as easy to scan as possible.
-Use clear section headings, short dish descriptions, and a clean, minimal design.
+Use clear section headings, short dish descriptions, and clean, minimal design.

 Plan out your menu item placement